 Establishing a connecting network of constant monitoring for a patient means we may be able to eliminate or reduce the occurrence of certain diseases.
 Over the past 50 years we have made significant gains in battling cardiovascular diseases, says Professor Metin Avkiran, associate medical director at the British Heart Foundation.
 However, we still have 17.5 million people globally that die from cardiovascular disease each year, which accounts for 30% of all deaths.

 Advances in identifying genetic factors and specific biomarkers will help doctors treat patients in more exact ways and help prevent major cardiovascular risks before they become major health issues.
-Technological speaking, new imaging techniques and wearable devices will help indemnify underlying biological processes in the body.
+Technologically speaking, new imaging techniques and wearable devices will help indemnify underlying biological processes in the body.
 For example, advanced imaging will be able to identity not just the blockage of an artery, but also the nature of the blockage.

 Engineers working in wearable technology will be crucial as the need for more advanced devices rises.
 There will be a greater emphasis in gathering and analyzing large amounts of data.
 Battery life will be an issue, as most advanced wearables can only last a day or two.
 These devices also need constant connection to the cloud networking, demanding more from their internet connections.
 5G networks will be helpful in ensuring data can be transmitted quickly.

-Robots to Help the Elderly Live Independent
+Robots to Help the Elderly Live Independently

 The MiRo robot from Consequential Robotics will provide the patient with companionship and help combat loneliness in the elderly.